cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 Just quickly, below I’ll refer to:

-‘Experiments’ as manipulative experiments in the lab or field
+‘Experiments’ as manipulative experiments in the lab or field.
+Field studies in particular may also have some elements of 'Observational' studies, so there is a grey-area with:

 ‘Observational studies’ as field studies that sample across gradients of natural variation to try and identify effects on a response variable